Top 7 Weekend Trips From New Orleans, Louisiana - Updated 2023

 Updated

-February 25th is Mardi Gras Day 2020 in New Orleans.
+February is commonly Mardi Gras season in New Orleans.
 It’s a tradition that brings thousands to the Big Easy.
-You must come to watch the parade (in costume, if you feel like it) and eat oysters.
-The cuisine and the music are experiences in themselves, so you might choose to stay a bit longer after the streets have calmed down.
-By all means stay for a few days for more Creole samplings.
+You must come to watch the parade and eat oysters.
+The cuisine and the music are experiences in themselves, so you might choose to stay a bit longer.
+By all means, stay for a few days for more Creole samplings.
 Then, head out from “The City that Care Forgot” to other great destinations in the continental United States.
-Check out the definitive list of weekend trips from New Orleans, Louisiana.
+Your hideaway in your chosen destination must be as pleasing.
+So make sure to check in at a hotel with an in-room hot tub in Lafayette if you wish to discover more of the happiest city in America.
+Those who are exploring the outdoors have the many vacation rentals in Lake Charles to choose from for their short trips.
+Check out the definitive list of weekend getaways from New Orleans, Louisiana.

 The famous Tabasco factory on Avery Island (Louisiana, USA 2012)